Sharif-SLPL/Supervised-Formality-Style-Transfer/README.md

 </div>

-# Supervised-Formality-Style-Transfer with Reinforcement Learning Framework - Mona Ebrahimi's Thesis
+# Supervised-Formality-Style-Transfer with Reinforcement Learning Framework(Persian Language) - Mona Ebrahimi's Thesis
 Formality style transfer is the task of modifying the formality of a given sentence without changing its content.
 Its challenge is the lack of large-scale sentence-aligned parallel data.
-In this paper, we propose a Reinforcement Learning Framework that takes psedo-parallel data and transfer the informal sentence to a formal style by appllying a dual training approach.
+In this research, we propose a Reinforcement Learning Framework that takes psedo-parallel data and transfer the informal sentence to a formal style by appllying a dual training approach.

 <div align="center">